lolski/grakn-twitter-example/README.md

 tweetType.plays(writtenByType);
 ```

-### Ontology Creation Wrap Up

-Now invoke the method in main function so the ontology is created every time we run the application.
+Now invoke the method in `main` so the ontology is created at the start of the application.

 ```java
 public static void main(String[] args) {